Wcubed/simple_music_player/README.md

 - x Playlist search
 - Show which songs have already been played during shuffle?
 Or maybe have a separate "library" and "playlist" windows? where the playlist window shows the current play queue, which will be shuffled when shuffle is enabled.
+- Listen to media keys when the window is focused.
+- Listen to media keys when the window is _not_ focused.
+(Can this be done in gdscript?)